SumoLogic/sumologictoolbox/readme.md

     1. Input/select Credentials for your org
     2. Select your region for your org
     3. Click "Update" for destination to populate the collector list
-    4. Choose one or more collectors
+    4. Choose one or more get_collectors
     6. Click "Delete Collector(s)"
     7. Verify that you really want to delete the collector(s) by typing "DELETE"
     8. Click "OK"